MicrosoftDocs/power-platform/power-platform/admin/language-collations.md

 ---
 # Common Data Service language collations

-When a Common Data Service organization is deployed, users are asked to select which language they would like to use.
-This sets the dictionary, time and date format, number format, and indexing properties for the deployment.
+When a Common Data Service environment is created, admins are asked to select which default language they would like to use.
+This sets the dictionary, time and date format, number format, and indexing properties for the environment.

 Language selections for Common Data Service also include collation settings that are applied to the SQL database, which stores entities and relational data.